suryamondal/useful_git_commands/README.md

 git commit -am "First Commit"
 ```
 **Note**:
-- If you do not use the `-a` flag, only the files in the stagged are are commited.
-There may be situations where some modified files might be in the `unstagged` area.
+- If you do not use the `-a` flag, only the files in the staged are are committed.
+There may be situations where some modified files might be in the `unstated` area.
 You need to execute `git add path/to/file` to bring them into staging are.
-And then commit using `git commit -m "some messege"`.
-This is useful if you need to commit files seperately.
+And then commit using `git commit -m "some message"`.
+This is useful if you need to commit files separately.
 - If you do not use the `-m` flag, an editor (i.e. nano, vim, etc.) will be opened.
-Write the messege there.
+Write the message there.
 Then save and exit.
 Commit is over.
 You can change the choice of default editor.

 ### Check the status of git:
 The following command display the status.
-Any files modified, stagged or unstagged are displayer here.
+Any files modified, staged or unstaged are displayed here.
 ```
 git status
 ```